-Comillas does not offer this degree as an individual program, but rather in dual format combining a second Bachelor's Degree.
+Comillas Pontifical University ICAI-ICADE does not offer this degree as an individual qualification, but as a dual degree combined with a second degree.

-The Bachelor's Degree in Criminology at Comillas answers to the growing sensitivity among citizens towards security and the prevention of crime.
-We produce criminologists who are capable of comprehensively addressing the causes and consequences of crime, from law and regulation controls, to factors including the prevention of violent situations, controlling fear, and fostering tolerance and quality of life.
+The Bachelor's Degree in Criminology responds to the growing awareness of citizenship with regard to security and crime prevention.
+We train criminologists able to comprehensively address the causes and consequences of criminal activity, including its legal and statutory regulation and aspects such as the prevention of violent environments and the promotion of tolerance and quality of life.

 The Bachelor's Degree in Criminology responds to a global and integral perspective on human security, focused not only on crime, but also on people, including aspects such as the prevention of violence, fostering quality of life and tolerance, and working directly with victims and offenders.

 The degree trains professionals who are capable of dealing with aspects including the detection of situations of risk and helplessness, prevention work, victim focus and care, mediation between victims and offenders, assisting and monitoring judicial measures, participating in offender rehabilitation programs, investigating the causes and consequences of crime, and coordinating and managing multi-professional teams.

 As such, students on the Bachelor's Degree in Criminology will be professionally directed towards the field of investigation, prevention and intervention regarding criminal situations, as well as being largely motivated and geared towards the safety and well-being of people, in terms of the law and control of criminal offence.

 They should have a desire to work in service, be motivated by people and have the skills to communicate and form interpersonal relationships.
 They should also possess critical analysis and reflection abilities, be able to work independently and on their own initiative, be committed to their work, and have the skills and motivation to work in teams.